Dive Watch vs Computer 2026 | Which Do You Need?

 Rental computers work, but you don't get multi-day nitrogen tracking between rentals.
 If you dive more than once a year, own your computer.
 Your dive profiles and tissue loading data follow you across every dive.

-"Can I use my Apple Watch / Garmin fitness watch?"
+"Can we use my Apple Watch / Garmin fitness watch?"

 Some modern smartwatches have depth gauges, but most are NOT certified dive computers.
 The Apple Watch Ultra has a depth gauge app, but Apple explicitly states it's not a replacement for a dive computer.
 Don't gamble your safety on a fitness tracker.